Horst Keining: Career

 As Keining began looking for further abstract elements for pictures, script (letters) and text elements in particular played an important role.
 For the first time, names of brands and names of models of American car manufacturers appeared in his paintings.
 This was stimulated by a study visit to New York City.
 In 1999 Keining created a work of 90 pieces (Lukas colorplates): The relatively small paintings show all colour nuances of the well known producer of artist's paints; the producer’s specific names and numbers of the colours are integrated in the pictures thereby underscoring the use of text.

 An extensive group of paintings (2002) is based on fragments of texts of Marquis de Sade.
 By smudging the freshly applied oil-paint Keining distorted the text to such a degree that it was almost illegible – thus giving the observers freedom to imagine their own sexual fantasies.

 In 2003, Keining received a commission for paintings to be applied directly on the plaster walls of rooms in the Mariakirchen moated castle near Arnstorf, Germany.
 Since oil does not adhere permanently to plaster, a new technique was necessary.
 In order to distort the contours Keining used a spray gun and synthetic resins.
 He created eight wall paintings (about 200 cm x 150 cm) with a distinct ornamental structure.
-Due to his positive experiences with this material and technique Keining began to work with a spray gun and synthetic resin on canvas also.
+Due to his positive experiences with this material and technique Keining began to work with a spray gun and synthetic resin on canvas as well.